ranfysvalle02/blog-drafts/GraphRAG-bearish.md

 ## The Unifying Goal: Context Augmentation

-At the core of these techniques, we find a singular objective: enriching the context available to LLMs.
+GraphRAG, Hybrid RAG, Hybrid GraphRAG, Agentic RAG, etc. At the core of these techniques, we find a singular objective: enriching the context available to LLMs.
 The fundamental aim is to provide models with more comprehensive and relevant information in order to improve output quality.
 This pursuit is a dynamic one, with new strategies and techniques continually emerging.